dadorner-msft/activationws/README.md

 ## Installation and Usage

-The latest preview of this solution can be downloaded from the [ActivationWs GitHub releases page](https://github.com/dadorner-msft/ActivationWs/releases).
+The latest version of this solution can be downloaded from the [ActivationWs GitHub releases page](https://github.com/dadorner-msft/ActivationWs/releases).
 Click on `Assets` to show the files available in the release.

 1. Deploy the ActivationWs web service to IIS
 2. Verify that your devices meet the [ESU installation requirements](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807)